Security & Privacy Metaframework

 Business Continuity & Disaster Recovery

-Maintain the capability to sustain business-critical functions while successfully responding to and recovering from incidents through a well-documented and exercised process.
+Maintain a resilient capability to sustain business-critical functions while successfully responding to and recovering from incidents through well-documented and exercised processes.

 Organizations establish processes that will help the organization recover from adverse situations with the minimal impact to operations, as well as provide the ability for e-discovery.